jundalisay/superb/content/en/social/economics/textbook.md

 _ | Capitalism for manufacturers
 _ | Communism for workers
-Divisions of Precrisis Economics | Micro, macro, behavioral, welfare, development, etc Future | Artificial intelligence and Extraplanetary pantrynomics -- how to autoamte value-creation and spread it throughout the universe
+Divisions of Precrisis Economics | Micro, macro, behavioral, welfare, development, etc Future | Artificial intelligence and Extraplanetary supereconomics -- how to autoamte value-creation and spread it throughout the universe